 The remote park is less accessible than many of Costa Rica's parks, which for many adds to the appeal (and helps with sustainable tourism).
 Most of the eco-lodges within the area are only reached by air, 4WD and then boat and provide an excellent base from which to explore.

-This area is one of the most impressive parts of the country for its vast areas of wilderness and primary forests, representing the heart of Costa Rica's ultimate frontier.
-Whether walking through the tropical humid rainforests hoping for a glimpse of sloths, monkeys or even tapirs, getting an insight into the rural life in small local communities, or snorkelling off small islands to spot dolphins, manta rays and colourful schools of tropical fish, a Corcovado tour is sure to enchant you and leave you with some wonderful memories.
+Whether walking through the tropical rainforests hoping for a glimpse of sloths, monkeys or even tapirs, gaining an insight into the rural life in small local communities, or snorkelling off tropical islands to spot dolphins, manta rays and colourful schools of tropical fish; a visit to the Osa Peninsula provides a truly wonderful highlight to any Costa Rica holiday.

 Read more about Corcovado & Osa Peninsula